Implication of CMS data on photon PDFs

 With the large amounts of data to be collected at the LHC, photon-initiated processes will become increasingly important.
 For instance, a precise determination of the quartic couplings of photons and $W$-bosons can be obtained through the analysis of $W$ pair production through photon-fusion.
 This has been shown to be the most precise channel to measure these couplings~\cite{Pierzchala:2008xc,Chapon:2009hh}, with the possibility of measurements that are several orders of magnitude more precise than the limits found at the Tevatron~\cite{Abazov:2013opa} and LEP~\cite{Belanger:1999aw, Heister:2004yd, Abbiendi:2004bf, Abbiendi:2003jh, Abbiendi:1999aa, Achard:2002iz, Achard:2001eg}.
 For all of these uses, a good understanding of the initial photon PDF is vital.

 In this paper we consider the CMS studies of exclusive two-photon production of $W$ boson pairs~\cite{Khachatryan:2016mud}, and show how the di-lepton cross-check analysis can be used to constrain the photon PDF.
 We compare predictions from the various photon PDFs against each other and against the CMS data analysis, after invoking a simple model to separate the various photon-photon initiated scattering contributions.
 We find that the predictions from various PDF sets are in good agreement with the CMS data under the assumption that the double dissociative contribution is negligible.
-After comparing the photon PDFs of CT14QEDinc, LuxQED, MRST2004QED, NNPDF2.3QED and NNPDF3.0QED through the photon-photon luminosity at the LHC with a 13 TeV center-of-mass collider energy, we demonstrate how the result of the CMS data analysis strongly constrains the most commonly used NNPDF photon PDFs.
+After comparing the photon PDFs of CT14QEDinc, LUXqed, MRST2004QED, NNPDF2.3QED, NNPDF3.0QED and NNPDF3.1LUXqed through the photon-photon luminosity at the LHC with a 13 TeV center-of-mass collider energy, we demonstrate how the result of the CMS data analysis strongly constrains the earlier NNPDF2.3QED and NNPDF3.0QED photon PDFs.
 Consequently, many studies in the literature that used the NNPDF2.3QED photon PDF, which predicted large photon-initiated contributions at the LHC (and with large uncertainties due to the photon PDFs), should see reduced photon-initiated contributions.
-As an example, we show that the predicted high-mass Drell-Yan pair production cross sections at the LHC are reduced by more than one order of magnitude in multiple TeV region, if the NNPDF photon PDFs are reweighted to include the impact of the CMS data.
-This is followed by our summary.
+As an example, we show that the predicted high-mass Drell-Yan pair production cross sections at the LHC are reduced by more than one order of magnitude in the TeV region when the NNPDF photon PDFs are reweighted to include the impact of the CMS data.